sjduchen/Spell-Plague/content/index.md

 Session 2:

-Mason (Alear - The coat rack) and Natasha (M) have joined the party.
+Mason (Aelar - The coat rack) and Natasha (M) have joined the party.

 Session 1: